LetPeopleWork/FlowMetricsCSV/README.md

 # Flow Metrics CSV
-This is a script that visualizes the four measures of flow based on any csv file.
+This python package allos you to visualizes the four measures of flow based on any csv file.
 It can be run offline, and all it needs is a csv file with the start and closing dates of the items.
 Items that are still in progress, have no value for the closed date.
-My hope is that this will allow organizations that don't want to rely on any SaaS products or third party tools to still harness the power of Flow Metrics.
 Feel free to check out the code, propose improvements and also make it your own by adjusting it to your context and potentially integrating it into some kind of pipeline of yours.
 The true power of Flow Metrics comes when inspected on a regular base.
 The point of collecting data is to take action, so use this to make informed decisions about what you want to adjust!
 You can use this for free, hope it helps.

-If you like it and use the script, I'm happy if I can mention you/your company in the readme or for an attribution on [LinkedIn](https://www.linkedin.com/in/huserben/).

-## Download Files
-In order to run the scripts, you need to download all the files in this repository.
-There are dependencies between the files so you cannot just download a single file.
-Please always use the full folder structure.
+This script is provided for free by [LetPeopleWork](https://letpeople.work).
+If you are curious about Flow Metrics, Kanban, #NoEstimates etc., feel free to reach out to us and book a call!

-## Install Prerequisites
+## Installation
 Make sure you have python 3.x installed on your system and it's available via your PATH variable.
 You can check this by running `python --version` on your terminal.
 If it works without error, you have python installed and ready.
 If not, you can download it from the [official Python Website](https://www.python.org/downloads/).

 **Important:** It can be that you have to use `python3 --version`.
 If this is the case, please use always `python3` instead of `python` in the following commands.

-Once you have made sure python is installed, you can fetch the required python packages:
+Once you have made sure python is installed, you can download `flowmetricscsv` via pip:
-Run `python -m pip install -r .\requirements.txt` from the directory that contains the scripts.

-**Important:** If you are on Linux or MacOS, the paths work differently.
-Use "/" instead of "\" for all the commands that follow.
-So the above command would look like this for MacOS/Linux:
-`python -m pip install -r ./requirements.txt`
+`python -m pip install --upgrade flowmetricscsv`

+## Run flowmetricscsv
+If your installation was successfull, you can now run `flowmetricscsv` via the commandline.
+When not supplied with any parameter for a configuration file, it will automatically copy the `ExampleConfig.json` together with the `ExampleFile.csv` to your current directory and use those to generate the charts.
+After you've run `flowmetricscsv` you should have the 2 files in your current directory as well as a folder called `Charts` that includes the generated from the example data.

+You can now start to tweak the configuration and replace the csv file according to your needs.
+**Note**: It's recommended to rename your config file from *ExampleConfig.json* to something more meaningful (like *TeamNameConfig.json*) and to specify this configuration file when running it again: `flowmetricscsv --ConfigFileNames "TeamNameConfig.json"`.

+Read on to see details about how to configure `flowmetricscsv`.

 ## Create Flow Metrics Visulization
-To create the visulizations with this script, you need various inputs.
+To create the visulizations with `flowmetricscsv`, you need various inputs.
 First and foremost, you need to provide a csv file that includes the date when an item was started and closed (unless it's still in progress).
 The csv can contain other information, but it's not needed nor relevant for any of the visulizations.
 Using the "history" parameter, you can define which perioud you want to visualize.
 Do you want to see the last 30 days or rather the last 90 days?

-### Run using the example values
-The repo comes with an example configuration including an example csv file.
-Simply run `python .\FlowMetrics.py` to run the visualization.

-If it runs successfully, it will store all the generated charts in a folder called "Charts" next to your script location.

 ## Configuration
-In the [config.json](https://github.com/LetPeopleWork/FlowMetricsCSV/blob/main/config.json) file you can see the default configuration.
+In the [ExampleConfig.json](https://github.com/LetPeopleWork/FlowMetricsCSV/blob/main/ExampleConfig.json) file you can see the default configuration.
 There are general settings and configurations per chart.
 Below you can find a summary of the various options.

 <details>
   <summary>Sample Configuration</summary>